TxDot27/security-portfolio/operation-dead-deploy/operation-dead-deploy.md

   ![Stage 3: resource group deployment history](images/stage-3.png)

 4. This step I checked what policies have applied and what the compliancy overview looks like.
 This shows me if the policies are being applied correctly and what policy effects are in place.
-I found that non-compliance has been found and when I looked further into the non-compliant policy.
+I found that non-compliance has been identified.
 The details on the non-compliant policy showed why the resources were allowed to be created.
 The policy effect was set to audit.

   ![Stage 4: policy compliance overview](images/stage-4.png)